remsens-lim/remsens_bib/README.md

   4. Add changes to the stash, again with console: git add remsens.bib
   5. Commit the changes: git commit -m ‘commit message’ The commit message should include something like “added paper(s) XY”
-  6. Safety pull, if someone pushed updates while you where editing.
+  6. Safety pull, if someone pushed updates while you were editing.
   7. Push the updates to the remote branch, so everyone can pull the latest version: git push

 # How to edit: